realA10001986/Dash-Gauges/README-DIY.md

 #### "Roentgens"

 The big "Roentgens" gauge is more of a problem.
+The original in the movie was a real Roentgens meter from a CP95 radiac.
+Such devices are hard to find, let alone one with the correct meter.
+The CP95 was built over a long period of time and they used meters from different manufacturers.

+Since I could not find a properly equipped CP95, I searched for an alternative ... and came across a lot of Simpson meters that looked good (while not identical).
+However: One - quite important - issue is that most Simpson meters are not illuminated.
+Because of this, their front is thinner, the glass is closer to the gauge face, and that is a problem because the "Empty" light won't fit.

+The only Simpson meters that came with lights - apart from the Roentgens meters - were apparently their VU meters, models 49 (3460, 3510, 3540) and 142 (10470, 10540).
+These all have the correct front dimensions; depending on their build date, they have either the three bands of "stripes" (like in the movie), or one thicker band of "stripes" in the center.

-I was lucky to score a Simpson 49L VU-meter, which is operated with a 3k6 resistor in series (R5+R6 on the Switch Board).
+I was lucky to score a Simpson model 49L VU-meter with the movie-accurate front, which is operated with a 3k6 resistor in series (R5+R6 on the Switch Board).
 Its lighting is through two 6V lamps which need no resistor; R11 on the Switch Board therefore needs to be bridged with a wire.
-If you prefer LEDs, put a suitable resistor in place instead.
+If you prefer install LEDs, put a suitable resistor in place instead.

-Properly looking Simpson meters are obtainable, even on ebay, but there are many different ones.
-In the movie, they used one with lights (BA9S, 6V), which means that the enclosure is much thicker than on those without.
-That thickness, however, is needed for the "Empty" light.
-The second problem is that the meters mostly are for voltages beyond what we have available.
+The model 142 VU-meters, while perfectly usable electronically, look a bit different on the back; their barrel is thicker, and the screws are not at the outer corners but closer to the barrel.
+(Note that the drawing in the DIY/enclose folder does not reflect the model 142 dimensions.)

+If you can't find a VU-meter, you could try going with a Simpson voltmeter or ampmeter; however: These meters mostly are for voltages/currents beyond what we have available directly.
 Since I am more of a software guy, I can't give any further advice here; maybe the voltmeters can be modified somehow (I assume they have big resistors which can be removed or bridged), or a level shifter can be used.
 In the worst case, the meter can only show two values - 0 and "full" via a level shifter or a relay, using external power.
 For the purpose of the Dash Gauges that is not perfect, but enough for re-creating the movie scenes.
+But again: You also need to compromise on the "Empty" light, since non-illuminated Simpson meters are too thin.

-The "Empty" light: That was the easy part; I used a button like this one:
+Speaking of the "Empty" light: That was the easy part; I used a button like this one:

 ![emptybutton](https://github.com/realA10001986/Dash-Gauges/assets/76924199/53187b70-9399-44a4-bd78-090f055a3423)